scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

-touch a creature, inflicting mortal wounds.
+Touch a creature, inflicting mortal wounds.
 Make a spellcasting roll against the creatures Stamina save.
 On success they take 2 wounds and a wound die in death damage, adding a wound die for every critical rolled.
 On failure they take half damage, rounding down.
 If this deals at least 3 wounds the target gains a random lesser wound, or a random greater wound if it deals 5 wounds or more.

 Add a wound die for every level cast above 3rd.